Pat992/dart_azure_cosmosdb/README.md

 #### 3.5.1 List Stored Procedures
 The stored-procedure-list operation returns a `Future<StoredProcedureList>` with a list of  `StoredProcedure` or an error object.
+See [3.5.5 The Stored Procedure model](#355-the-stored-procedure-model) for information on the returned model and its variables.
 ```dart
 final StoredProcedureList storedProcedureList = await cosmosDb.storedProcedure
     .list(dbId: '<DB_ID>', collectionId: '<COLLECTION_ID>');